AkanshaNagariya/AgroSight-Plant_Disease_Detection/README.md

 # AgroSight🌿Plant Disease Detection using Deep Learning

-A deep learning-based web application that detects plant leaf diseases using Convolutional Neural Networks (CNNs).
+A deep learning based web application that detects plant leaf diseases using Convolutional Neural Networks (CNNs).
 This project was built using TensorFlow and deployed using Streamlit.

 ---